 The worst thing is, all these accounts are one in the same.
 They all rep the same brands, take the same style photos, sell out to any brand that will pay them and genuinely think they are stylish.

-So without another second of ranting, let me walk you through a handful of Australian Instagram accounts that convey genuine style, from fellows who don’t claim to be ‘style influencers.’
+So without another second of ranting, let me walk you through a handful of Instagram accounts that convey genuine style, from fellows who don’t claim to be ‘style influencers.’
 They possess their own unique sense of style, be it classic or slightly avant-garde.
 They believe in quality, fit, authenticity and timelessness.
 They dress for themselves and should be admired for doing so.
 These are the people who should be influencing your style.
-These are the most stylish Australian men on Instagram.
+These are the most stylish Aussie men on Instagram.

 Steve Calder @stevecalder